leahlt/A-Law_Compression_Decompression/README.md

 Similarly, the decompressor partially restores from 8 to 12 bits.
 A-law is lossy compression and is well suited for speech and audio compression.

-Toptest.v and Alaw_tb.v can be used to verify the algorithm.
+topTest.v and Alaw_tb.v can be used to verify the algorithm.

 This code was loosely based on https://github.com/thejithinmathew/A-Law-Compander.